tkBischoff/BuisnessIntelligence/README.md

 ### Overall Trends

 1. categories of porn:<br>
-   which porn categories are the most popular ones generally?<br>
+   which porn categories are the most popular ones generally?
 <br>
 2. illegal:<br>
    which proportion does illegal stuff have?<br>